Dental Holiday Europe: Top 10 Things To Do in Malta Between Dental Visits

 10. Hagar Qim Temples (Qrendi)

-Visit the Hagar Qim Temples, which is older than both Egypt’s Pyramids and Stonehenge.
-This temple was built around 3600 BC, and stands on a hilltop, overlooking the islet of Filfla and the sea.
-The Hagar Qim Temples comprises of a group of colossal megalith buildings, and its dedicated visitor centre offers information about the site in a fun and interactive manner.
+Visit the Hagar Qim Temples, older than Egypt’s Pyramids and Stonehenge.
+This temple was built around 3600 BC and stands on a hilltop, overlooking the islet of Filfla and the sea.
+The Hagar Qim Temples comprises a group of colossal megalith buildings, and its dedicated visitor centre offers information about the site in a fun and interactive manner.

 Have You Tried Our Free e-Consultation Service?

-If you have a dental related issue or have questions about any of the dental tourism treatments we offer, you can also contact us using our free e-Consultation service.
+If you are worried about a dental related issue, interested in travelling to Malta for a dental holiday or have questions about any of the treatments we offer, please contact us using our new free e-Consultation service.
 One of our highly-qualified team will respond to your query as soon as possible.
-Our e-Consultation service is live 9am – 6pm Monday to Friday.
+Our e-Consultation service is live from 9 am – 6 pm Monday to Friday.

 If you would like to schedule an in-person consultation at Savina Dental, please book your appointment using this form.